 “While more research needs to be conducted specifically in regard to effects of fast food consumption among subpopulations such as children and adolescents, sufficient evidence exists for public health recommendations to limit fast food consumption and facilitate healthier menu selection.
 As the fast food industry continues to increase both domestically and abroad, the scientific findings and corresponding public health implications of the association between fast food consumption and weight are critical.”

-Furthermore, fried foods are one of the main causes of issues with your digestive system, like sticky stool.
+Furthermore, fried foods are one of the main causes of issues with your digestive system.
 So, avoid them!

 As stated by a study published in the Journal of the Academy of Nutrition and Dietics, these are the places you are most likely to encounter these dangerous foods ad drinks: